 Any file tags associated with the file appear as tabs in the Patient Files section of the patient chart.

-For information about customizing the tags, see Configuring file tags.
+For information about customizing the tags, visit Configuring file tags.

 If the file is a scanned lab result, enter the number of abnormal results.
 The number appears as an alert.